-Between the old medina and the mellah, Place de Ferblantier was in the works, with bumpy and upturned sidewalks.
+Located between the old medina and the mellah, Place de Ferblantier was under works and had bumpy, upturned sidewalks.
 Nearby, Bahia Palace (‘magnificent’) comprised gardens with exotic vegetation, interior courtyards with colorful mosaics and fountains.
-Lounges and pavilions richly decorated from floors and walls to ceilings and wood soffit of the roof.
+Lounges and pavilions richly decorated from floors and walls to ceilings and wood soffit.
 A former harem for wives and 24 concubines, private apartments, hammam, private mosque, and a potato garden (aguedal).
 Wood panels, stained glass windows, stuccoes, and mosaics were elaborately worked, carved, engraved, or painted.

 In the same neighborhood, there was Maison Tiskiwin – an old house with a Moroccan-style inner courtyard refurbished as a museum dedicated to the caravans that once crossed the Sahara Desert from Marrakesh to Timbuktu (through Algeria, Nigeria, Mali).
 Each room evoked the main stops along the caravan route.
 The museum exhibited tents, carpets, jewelry, wooden statues, folk costumes, and cooking items.

-At the dead-end of a street with colorful carpets hung on the walls, there was Dar Si Said – a traditional Moroccan riad refurbished as the Moroccan Art Museum.
+Dar Si Said – a traditional Moroccan riad refurbished as the Moroccan Art Museum, stood at the dead-end of a street with colorful carpets hung on the walls.
 The museum displayed objects of the ethnographic heritage of Marrakesh.
 Original carved wooden doors, marble basins for ablutions, ceramics, weapons, embroidery, and carpets.
 In the courtyard of the riad, a fountain hidden among colorful mosaics was rippling in the shade of exotic trees.

 Mighty fortifications surrounded the 16th-century ruins of Badia Palace (‘the incomparable’).
-Destroyed in the 17th-century, the royal complex included pavilions, guest houses, gardens with lush vegetation, large water pools, a summer residence, and even a cave.
-The reconstructed Khaysuran pavilion on the southern side of the complex housed the Museum of Photography and Visual Arts, where it exhibited a reconstruction of the former royal complex.
+The royal complex (destroyed in the 17th-century) included pavilions, guest houses, gardens with lush vegetation, large water pools, a summer residence, and even a cave.
+The reconstructed Khaysuran pavilion on the southern side of the complex housed the Museum of Photography and Visual Arts, where it was exhibited a reconstruction of the former royal complex.
 Massive ruins illustrated the grandeur of the former palace and its geometric organization.
 From the top of the fortifications, you could see the pink-orange houses of the city (hence the name ‘pink city‘) alternating with exotic gardens on the backdrop of the High Atlas Mountains.

-Behind the Badia Palace, a passage shortened the way to the Saadian Tombs through a carpet shop, a good excuse to attract customers to the store.
-Moulay el-Yazid Square was the center of the Kasbah neighborhood, surrounded by fortified mudbrick walls.
-There, the main mosque stood in the middle of this modernly designed square, and behind it, you could find the Saadian Tombs.
-Next to the mosque, a narrow tunnel led to the magnificent gardens hidding the mausoleum of the Saadian dynasty – the largest royal necropolis of the 14th century in Morocco.
+Behind the Badia Palace, a passage through a carpet shop shortened the way to the Saadian Tombs – a good excuse to attract customers to the shop.
+Moulay el-Yazid Square was the center of the Kasbah neighborhood, which was surrounded by fortified mudbrick walls.
+The main mosque stood in the middle of this modernly designed square and there you could find the Saadian Tombs, too.
+Next to the mosque, a narrow tunnel led to the magnificent gardens hiding the mausoleum of the Saadian dynasty – the largest royal necropolis of the 14th century in Morocco.
 The main hall of the tombs featured a hall supported by 12 columns covered with gold, marble, mosaics, and colored stuccoes.

 The Jewish quarter (mellah) featured the tallest mudbrick buildings in the pink city.
 Even though few Jews lived there, their houses still had typical wrought-iron balconies overlooking the street.
 Restoration works were carried out in the mellah, and the streets looked like a general construction site.
 However, merchants displayed their goods among the debris.
 Nearby, on a side street, the Lazama Synagogue had an interior courtyard with blue shutters, doors, and curtains, and decorative tiles inside the synagogue.

-More ruined and dirty than the houses in the medina, houses in the mellah seemed primitive and shops very basic.
-In front of a door with number 48 written on it, a donkey tied to a small wagon on two wheels waited for its owner.
+Houses in the mellah – with primitive and very basic shops on the ground floor, seemed more ruined and dirty than the houses in the medina.
+A donkey tied to a small wagon on two wheels waited for its owner in front of a door with the number 48 written on it.
 In addition to that, a Jewish cemetery (miaara) had been developed on the outskirts of the mellah.
 The cemetery had cone-shaped white tombstones crammed in a limited space.
 Some tombs were simple, some had Hebrew inscriptions.
 Shrubs and grass grew in abundance and invaded the spaces between the graves.